 My fees are affordable yet enable me to provide you with the best quality of care.
 A general fee schedule is available through Greenslopes Obstetrics and Gynaecology reception on 07 3188 5000, or firstname.lastname@example.org.
 Please do not hesitate to contact me should you have any questions about the billing process or the fees.

-For privately-insured patients, I have a ‘no gap’ arrangement with health funds for gynaecologic surgery.
-There is also ‘no gap’ for delivery for obstetric patients with private health insurance.
-There may still be anaesthetic and paediatric gap fees depending on the situation.
+For privately-insured patients, I have a ‘known gap’ arrangement with health funds for gynaecologic surgery.
+There is a ‘no gap’ arrangement for delivery for obstetric patients with private health insurance.
+There may still be anaesthetic and paediatric gap fees depending on the situation

 For patients without insurance, fees will be discussed in detail at your consultation.